|Return to first semester assignments

 Wndow Light examples

-•Shoot 30 images using window light to create mood.
+•Shoot 30 images using diffused window light to create mood.

-•Pick your two favorite images, edit them (crop and adjust tonal values).
+•Pick your two favorite images & edit them -crop the photos and adjust tonal values.

-•Submit your two favorites and the proofsheet in the CVHS 206 Teacher server.
+•Submit your two favorites images & the proofsheet in the Advanced Photo Google Classroom server.

 •Save your images as:

-(the third image will be a screengrab of your proof sheet).
+p4lastname_window3 (the third image will be the screenshot of your proof sheet).

 SOME TIPS ABOUT SHOOTING WINDOW LIGHT